Yunie08/P7-Groupomania/README.md

 - Run `npm i` command to install the frontend dependencies.
 - Run `npm start` to launch the frontend server in development mode.

-## Frontend

-The frontend was provided by Openclassrooms.
-Would you like to test the API with a UI, please follow the README instructions in the frontend folder.

 ## Project Overview

 ### Built with